FriendlyUser/UVIC-Job-Board-Scrapper/README.md

 This program will log into lim using an automated browser, then:
 1. find job postings,
 2. extract metadata for job Postings.
-3. create a word document
+3. create a main html file containing metadata that is linked to individual job postings.

 Arguments passed in:
 1. UVIC netlink ID